 - review global progress in making development co-operation more effective;

 - agree on actions to boost progress; and,

 - anchor effective development co-operation in the post-2015 global development agenda.

 The leaders who came together in Mexico City include heads of state and government, ministers, parliamentarians and leaders from international organisations, business, civil society and foundations.

 The Millennium Development Goals (MDGs) deadline of 2015 is fast approaching.
 Phenomenal gains have been made, yet poverty still afflicts one in seven people around the world – and one in eight still go to bed hungry.

-With less than two years to go before the MDG target date, the first Global Partnership High-Level Meeting will reconfirm the importance of effective development co-operation in meeting the MDGs and as a key part of the ‘how’ of the next global development framework.
+The first Global Partnership High-Level Meeting reaffirms the importance of effective development co-operation in meeting the MDGs and as a key part of the ‘how’ of the next global development framework.

-The two-day forum includes five sessions on critical themes for development, both today and tomorrow:
+The two-day forum included five plenary sessions and 28 focus sessions on a range of critical themes for development: